Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-device-reconnection.md

                 trigger reconnection on connection
 ```

-If the reconnection fails a set amount of times (exact figure TBD), the connection is considered disconnected, and the `Disconnect` event is generated.
-This replaces the existing inactivity timeout (`disconnectTimeoutMS`).
+If the reconnection fails, it is retried periodically (period is configurable to the user, default TBD) until either it succeeds or the disconnection timeout (`disconnectTimeoutMS`) is reached.
+In the latter case, a `Disconnect` event is generated.

 ### Extensions to `NetworkProtocol`